 Parents will love

-- The coffee and relaxation offered in the museum garden or in the café in the square in front of the museum
+- Time to relax or drink a coffee in the museum garden or in the museum café

 Best season to visit

 General admission: 7€

 Reduced ticket: 3€ (for visitors 65+ years old from EU, students outside of the EU, children’s escorts during educational visits with first grade schools)

 Free entrance: children of up to 18 years old, students from EU, tour guides, journalists etc. Relevant ID or card is required as evidence